wisabd/PracticalStatistics-PhysicsAstro/README.md

 ## Description
 - These are tutorial projects from the graduate course Practical Statistics for Physics and Astrophysics at University of Bologna taught by Prof. Metcalf

-## Statistical Summary projects
+## Background for projects
-- Bayesian parameter estimation: Bayesian parameter estimation is a statistical method that uses Bayes' theorem to update the probability of a hypothesis (e.g., the strength and width of a spectral line) as more evidence (e.g., observational data) becomes available
+- Task 1: To measure the strength and width of a spectral line task using Bayesian parameter estimation.
+A spectral line is a dark or bright line in an otherwise uniform and continuous spectrum, resulting from the emission or absorption of light at specific wavelengths by atoms, molecules, or ions.
+Spectral lines are key features in spectroscopy and are used to study the physical properties of astronomical objects, such as their composition, temperature, density, and velocity.
+Whereas bayesian parameter estimation is a statistical method that uses Bayes' theorem to update the probability of a hypothesis (e.g., the strength and width of a spectral line) as more evidence (e.g., observational data) becomes available.
+Bayesian appraoch involves:
+Defining a model: A mathematical function that describes the spectral line (e.g., a Gaussian profile for the line and a polynomial for the continuum).

+Incorporating prior knowledge: Using prior information about the parameters (e.g., the expected wavelength of the line, the range of possible strengths, etc.).

+Fitting the data: Using the flux and sigma values to find the most likely parameters of the model, given the data and the priors.

+Estimating uncertainties: Providing a range of possible values for the parameters, along with their probabilities

+- Task 2: Linear Regression
--
+- Task 3: Photometric redshift

 ## Datasets used
 - For linear regression task, the dataset in this tutorial is stored in a FITS (Flexible Image Transport System) file named k_nmf_derived.newdefault.fits.
 The dataset contains template spectra, which are rest-frame galaxy spectra used for comparison.
 These templates represent different types of galaxies or stellar populations.